 - Token: This is the invitation code.
 It can be manually or automatically generated (via the Generate tokens button);

-- Language: You can select here the default language of the survey for the respective participant;
+- Language: Here you can select the default language of the survey for the respective participant;

-- Email status: This field helps you track the bad email addresses.
-For instance, if the survey administrator received email error notifications from this email, then he can set this field to anything other than "OK" (for instance "user unknown" or "mailbox quota exceeded").
+- Email status: This field helps you track invalid email addresses.
+For instance, if the survey administrator received email error notifications from this email, then they can set this field to anything other than "OK" (for instance "user unknown" or "mailbox quota exceeded").
 Marking this field with an email status other than "OK" will help skip this entry when sending invitation or reminder emails.
 Note that this is completely manual, unless you decide to implement a script which updates this field automatically;

-- Invitation sent?: If enabled, it would contain the date when the invitation email was sent;
+- Invitation sent?: If enabled, contains the date when the invitation email was sent;

-- Reminder sent?: If enabled. it would contain the date when the reminder email was sent;
+- Reminder sent?: If enabled, contains the date when the reminder email was sent;

-- Uses left: A counter of the number of times the token can be used.
+- Uses left: Counts the number of times the token can be used.
 Note: When increasing this value (default = 1) for a user who has already filled out the survey (which sets uses left to 0), you also have to switch the Completed field from "Yes" to "No";

-Note that the Add survey participant panel is made of two tabs: the General tab and the Additional attributes tab.
+Note that the Add survey participant panel has two tabs: the General tab and the Additional attributes tab.
 The additional attributes tab offers you access to your custom attributes - read the following wiki section for more details.

 Create dummy participants

-A dummy participant can be used when you do not want to send emails with the token code to each participant, but to give him or her the token code by other means.
-For example, students receive during class evaluations of a paper with an invitation code to be introduced at the beginning of the online survey.
-In this way, the likelihood to receive more responses and feedback increases.
+A dummy participant can be used when you do not want to send tokens by email to survey participants, but give them token codes by other means.
+For example, students doing class evaluations could be given a paper with an invitation code to be entered at the beginning of the online survey.
+This way, the likelihood of receiving more responses and feedback increases.

-The Number of participants field allows you to introduce a number of dummy variables you wish to add to your survey participants table.
+The Number of participants field allows you to enter the number of dummy participants you want to add to your survey participants table.
 The explanation of the other fields can be found in the Add participant wiki subsection.

-After completing the fields, press the Save button located in the upper-right part of the screen to save the dummy variables.
+After completing the fields, press Save located in the upper-right part of the screen.

-To check whether they were added or not, visit again the Survey participants table:
+To check whether they were added or not, check the Survey participants table:

 Import participants from a CSV file

 - Choose the CSV file to upload: Pick the CSV file you wish to import.
-To eliminate any possible errors, it is recommended to import a standard CSV (comma delimited) file with optional double quotes around values (default for OpenOffice and Excel).
+To eliminate any possible errors, we recommend that you import a standard CSV (comma delimited) file with optional double quotes around values (default for OpenOffice and Excel).